By Glen Sparks

 Waddell pitched well enough to merit a Hall of Fame selection.
 (Did I mention that Waddell liked to usher his fielders off the diamond at times during exhibition games?
 “Don’t worry, boys.
 I’ll strike ‘em all out.”
 Supposedly, Satchell Paige did the same thing.)
-The great Connie Mack, manager of the Philadelphia A’s for a half-century and of Waddell for six seasons, said this of Rube, and I quote: “He was the atom bomb of baseball long before the atom bomb was discovered.”
+Connie Mack, the Philadelphia A’s manager for a half-century and Waddell’s skipper for six seasons, said this of Rube, and I quote: “He was the atom bomb of baseball long before the atom bomb was discovered.”

 Then, there was all that other stuff.
 Like disappearing from his team for weeks at a time.
 Or marching off the mound to go fishing.
 Or heading to a swamp in the offseason to wrestle the spare alligator.
 Or, more unfortunately, drinking himself silly.
 Mike Royko, the late newspaper columnist from Chicago, once wrote, “Rube Waddell loved pitching, fishing and drinking.
 When he died, they found him in a gin-filled bathtub with three drunken trout.”

 Now, baseball and booze can go together like ham and cheese.
 Hack Wilson liked to drink.
 So did Mickey Mantle.
 Dock Ellis went one step further.
 The Pirates hurler always insisted that he threw his 1970 no-hitter against the San Diego Padres while under the hazy effects of LSD.

 But, some say, something else was going on with Rube Waddell.
 They speculate that the pitcher may have been battling autism or Attention Deficit Disorder (ADD), maybe Asperger’s Syndrome.
 Waddell, it was said, could be easily distracted.
 He stared in wonder at shiny objects and puppies.